gifflet/GADS/README.md

 The app consists of two main components  - `hub` and `provider`
 The role of the `hub` is to serve a web interface for the remote control of devices and provider management, as well as act as proxy for providers.
 The role of the `provider` is to set up and provide the mobile devices for remote control/testing
-Supports both Android and iOS devices
+Supports Android, iOS and Tizen TV devices
 Supports Linux, macOS and Windows - notes below

 ## Features